ChillerDragon/teeworlds-reverse-gametiles/README.md

 ![before](img/before.png)

-Run the ``reverse-gametiles.py`` script and pass in which layers to use as arguemnt.
+Run the ``reverse-gametiles.py`` script and pass in which layers to use as argument.
 The collision layer in this case is grass_main which is in 3rd layer in the 2nd group.
 But since this script is for nerds we start counting from zero.
 So to place a grass_main tile on every collision tile from the game layer we use ``--collision 1:2`` fromat being ``group:layer``.